MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-global-settings.md

 # Form settings - set default configuration of all your new forms

-Creating a new form can be quite challenging for non-technical users due to the complexity of the form configuration, which requires system knowledge.
-Each time you create a new form, going through the configuration process can be time-consuming and may introduce errors.
+Creating a new form can be quite challenging for nontechnical users due to the complexity of the form configuration, which requires system knowledge.
+Each time you create a new form, going through the configuration process can be time-consuming and can introduce errors.

 The new form configuration feature allows you to preset all your new forms, eliminating the need to think about all the details each time you create a form.
 You can configure defaults for all your newly created marketing or event registration forms on the *Form Settings* page, located in the Customer Engagement section of *Settings*.